Founding Member

 Phoebe Gerwel, the widow of Professor Jakes Gerwel, is the founder member of the Jakes Gerwel Foundation.
 She obtained her degree in Social Work at the University of the Western Cape.
 Due to the executive role Professor Gerwel played in the establishment of the Suidoosterfees, Phoebe has been honoured as the Patron of the Suidoosterfees.

-Phoebe has donated Paulet House, the beloved retreat in Somerset East of her husband Professor Jakes Gerwel, to the Jakes Gerwel Foundation.
+Phoebe has donated Paulet House, the beloved retreat in KwaNojoli (Somerset East) of her husband Professor Jakes Gerwel, to the Jakes Gerwel Foundation.
+She has an active role in the Suidoosterfees, the Jakes Gerwel Family Trust and the Jakes Gerwel Foundation. |

 Board of Trustees